kris098e/4.-semester/4. semester/operativstystemer/Problems/problems 6 and 7.md

 * The lock is to be held for a long duration. sleep
-* A thread may be put to sleep while holding the lock. go to sleep, since we know the other process will also need to do atleast 2 context-switches before we can get the lock
+* A thread may be put to sleep while holding the lock. go to sleep, since we know the other process will also need to do atleast 2 context-switches before we can get the lock.
+Meaning that if we know it is possible that another thread can sleep with the lock, we should sleep.
+No guarantees of the process not just going to sleep.

 13. A multithreaded web server wishes to keep track of the number of requests it services (known as hits).
 Consider the two following strategies to prevent a race condition on the variable hits.
 The first strategy is to use a basic mutex lock when updating hits: